CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/talktrack/talktrack.md

 #### Other Track Lines

-Select whether or not to display all lines of the talk track in the speech list.
+Select whether or not to display all lines of the talk track in the Speech List.

 #### Cast / Start Time / End Time / Duration / Track

-Show/hide the columns in speech list.
+Show/hide the columns in Speech List.

+### Play From Here

+Ignore the position of position cursor and play from the selected line.

+When usingthe shortcut key ++f5++ to stop the playback, the position cursor will automatically move to the beginning of the dialogue at the stop position and select it.

+The ++f5++ key can be used in place of the ++space++ key, and the reading can be continued line by line.

 ### Export Audio File